annaVettoruzzo/annavettoruzzo.github.io/_pages/about.md

 Hello!
 I am a postdoctoral researcher in the OpenEuroLLM project within the AutoML group at Eindhoven University of Technology, where I focus on efficient post-training techniques for large language models.

 I recently completed my Ph.D. in meta-learning at Halmstad University, Sweden, as part of the Center for Applied and Intelligent Systems Research (CAISR).
-My doctoral research focused on enhancing the generalization abilities of machine learning models through meta-learning, exploring how models can learn to learn.
+My doctoral research focused on enhancing the generalization abilities of machine learning models through meta-learning, exploring how models can _learn to learn_.
 My work aimed to develop algorithms that perform well across diverse tasks with limited data - an essential step toward advancing deep learning models to better mimic human learning abilities.

 Beyond my core research areas, my interests include few-shot learning, continual learning, self-supervised learning, and in-context learning.